 Oral appliances act like mouthguards and prevent teeth from grinding together.
-They also take the pressure off of the jaw and allow teeth to properly align.
+They can also take pressure off of your jaw, allow your bite to properly align, and significantly reduce jaw pain.
 After receiving treatment with oral appliances, some patients may need restorative treatment.
 If teeth have been worn down or damaged due to bruxism, they can receive dental crowns to protect teeth from further wear and tear.

 Teeth Grinding FAQs

 Teeth do not heal from grinding.
 Any damage done from teeth grinding is permanent.
 Patients may get a mouthguard to protect their teeth from further damage, however past damage cannot be reversed.